rakeshloi/MMM-Jellyfin/README.md

 # MMM-Jellyfin
 Testing and tweaking 'Now playing'.
+Everything else works and was tested on a RPi 5.

 A MagicMirror module that integrates with a Jellyfin server to display **recently added** items or **now playing** content.
 The module dynamically switches between **"Recently Added"** and **"Now Playing"**, showing detailed information and progress for the currently playing item when applicable.